 | Title company | $300 - $800 | Designed for full purchase closings.
 Overkill if no money is changing hands. |

-| ClosingDesk | $199 | Draft + notary + record, online, flat fee, 24-72 hours. |
+| ClosingDesk | $199 + recording fee | Draft + notary + record, online, flat platform fee, county recording fee passed through at cost.
+24-72 hours. |